Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Hierarchical matrix approximation

 \section{Hierarchical matrix approximation}

-The mappings $\Psi_{\omega}$ and $\Phi_{\omega}$ correspond to dense matrices.
-Hence, the described HDD method is practical only for small dimensions, and requires a low-rank approximation for large dimensions.
-The mappings (matrices) $\Psi_{\omega}$ and $\Phi_{\omega}$ can be represented in the $\mathcal{H}$-matrix format and all steps of the computation can be performed with the hierarchical matrix arithmetic.
+The mappings $\Psi_{\omega}$ and $\Phi_{\omega}$ correspond to dense matrices, and, therefore, require quadratic storage and quadratic or cubic arithmetic cost.
+Both these mappings (matrices) $\Psi_{\omega}$ (see Fig.~\ref{fig:Hg}) and $\Phi_{\omega}$ (see Fig.~\ref{fig:Hrhs}) can be approximated in the $\mathcal{H}$-matrix format.
+Additionally, all necessary computational steps can be performed within the hierarchical matrix format with a log-linear cost.